Hwang Young-cheul: Leaving from Bareun Party

-On 2 May 2017, 14 members of Bareun Party declared that they would return to Liberty Korea Party(formerly Saenuri Party) and support Hong Jun-pyo as the future president, rather than Yoo Seong-min.
+On 2 May 2017, 14 members of the Bareun Party declared that they would return to Liberty Korea Party (formerly Saenuri Party) and support Hong Jun-pyo as the future president, rather than Yoo Seong-min.
 Hwang was one of them, however, suddenly cancelled the returning.
 The reason was that the returning of them was strongly opposed by pro-Parks in LKP.

 However, later than, he spoke up to combine Bareun with LKP, and finally returned to LKP on the November of the year.